-You will not be subject to the tapered annual allowance if your pension savings for that year are £200,000 or less, no matter what your adjusted income is.
+You will not be subject to the tapered annual allowance if your threshold income for that year is £200,000 or less, no matter what your adjusted income is.

 If you are subject to the tapered annual allowance, for every £2 your adjusted income goes over £240,000, your annual allowance for that year reduces by £1.